MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```
 This returns our specific record that we can now review the data to see what we can change to identify rows.

 20. From our Threat Intelligence, we know that the Threat Actor is using reg.exe to add the registry key.
 The directory is c:\temp.
 The startup.bat can be a different name.
+Run the following script

 ```KQL
 Event_Reg_SetValue